About the Lake

 The smallmouth bass fishing is world class on Lake of the Woods.
 You can catch them in numbers and some big fish are here too.
 While you can find smallmouth bass throughout the lake, if you are looking to target them, we recommend these destinations:

-Lake of the Woods Panfish (Perch & Crappie)
+Lake of the Woods Panfish (Crappie & Perch)

 Perch and crappie can be a little harder to find after the spawn on Lake of the Woods, however, if you look for them and you know how to fish for them, you will probably put some of these fish in the boat.
 Anglers report better success in the following areas: